 With so many great health benefits, it’s easy to understand why people are finding ways to incorporate grass-fed butter into their diets.
 One of the easiest ways is to make butter coffee, essentially mixing a small amount of grass-fed butter with your morning coffee.
 Here are our recommendations for making this healthy drink:

-• Consider adding a high-quality collagen or whey protein to your butter coffee.
+- Consider adding a high-quality collagen, such as our Wiseman Health Collagen Support, or whey protein to your butter coffee.
 Because whey is not heat stable, it should be added to iced butter coffee (add ice to the coffee and grass-fed butter blended mixture, blend it again with the ice, and then gently stir in the whey).
 Collagen is heat stable and is fine to combine and blend with the hot coffee and grass-fed butter.

 Hebeisen, DF., et al. Increased concentrations of omega-3 fatty acids in milk and platelet rich plasma of grass-fed cows. ncbi.nlm.nih.gov.
 Retrieved February 26, 2018 from https://www.ncbi.nlm.nih.gov/pubmed/7905466.